 MANAGEMENT IMPLICATIONS

 Genetic mark-recapture studies frequently result in more DNA samples than researchers can afford to process.
 Subsampling these data using simple random sampling (SRS), provides reassurance that the resulting genetic data will be representative of the larger sampled population.
-However, it is often useful to choose samples to process using a strategy that maximizes the number of unique site-sessions in the processed data set, as is commonly done.
-We considered a hybrid approach (SPR), where we randomly choose 1 sample from each unique site-session, and then selected additional samples using simple random sampling (i.e., a random selection from the remaining pooled data, where sites with more hair would be sampled more).
-Although our simulation scenarios were not exhaustive (i.e., we considered a single density of bears, one level of trap spacing, and did not incorporate genotyping error), we did not encounter any situations where SPR was worse than SRS sampling.
+However, it is often useful to choose samples using a strategy that maximizes the number of unique site-sessions in the processed data set, as is commonly done.
+We considered a hybrid approach (SPR), where we randomly chose 1 sample from each unique site-session, and then selected additional samples using simple random sampling (i.e., a random selection from the remaining pooled data, where sites with more hair would be sampled more).
+Although our simulation scenarios were not exhaustive (i.e., we considered a single bear density , one level of trap spacing, and no genotyping error), we did not encounter any situations where SPR was worse than SRS sampling.
 Further, SPR sampling resulted in significant improvements to density estimators (they were less variable and more accurate than estimators using only SRS) when animals displayed individual heterogeneity in their propensity for capture and in the number of samples they left at a trap.
 The benefits of using this subsampling approach (which ensures that sites with few samples are not excluded) are expected to increase as subsample size decreases; in areas where environmental factors cause low genotyping success (Gould et al. 2018); where traps are spaced closely, so if a bear is missed due to subsampling at one trap, it could be sampled at another nearby trap; and where individuals leave numerous DNA samples at a trap, as bears often do when they are shedding (Garshelis and Noyce 2013).

 ACKNOWLEDGEMENTS